Crushing and Conveying

 Often the rock may contain steel and timber from the old workings.
 Electromagnets exist at a number of points around the crushers and transfer stations to pick up steel, which can damage the conveyors.
 The wood and steel removed is referred to as tramp material, and is transported off site by truck.
 When rock contains a large proportion of timber and steel, it is hand sorted.

 After the rock is crushed, the main overland conveyor (CV2) separately transports the ore and waste rock 1.7 km to the transfer station adjacent to the processing plant, and waste rock is transferred to another conveyor (CV8) that takes it an additional kilometre to the waste rock embankments.
 Radial stackers enable different types of material to be blended or stockpiled separately as required.
 At the waste rock embankments, the material can also be loaded directly onto trucks.
 A 120 tonne truck can be filled in less than one minute.

 The main overland conveyor has a capacity of 6,000 tonnes per hour.
 This capacity makes it one of the largest mining conveyors in Australasia.

-The conveyor is controlled by six specialised industry computers (PLCs) that are linked together by a fibre optic cable.
-These computers control the conveyor drives which need to be synchronized so that they work together, particularly when the conveyor is stopped and started.
+The conveyor is controlled by six specialised industry computers (PLCs) that are linked together by a fibre-optic cable.
+These computers control the conveyor drives which need to be synchronised so that they work together, particularly when the conveyor is stopped and started.
 Various weighing and metal detecting devices also exist along the belt.